 Despite the success of the original version of Guy on Eagle, I personally felt I could do it better, so I did.
 Unlike the old version which was rushed, the new version was created at my own pace, and so I was able to make it the way that I really wanted it to be.

 Of course, now the PhotoshopBattles thread has already passed its peak and the UFM contest has already ended, so my new version probably won’t get as much attention… So, please feel free to share this image wherever you want!

 The new version uses some different assets, all of which were free to use:

-- The bald eagle comes from a photo taken by Becky Matsubara via Flickr.
+- The bald eagle comes from a photo taken by Becky Matsubara on Flickr.

 - The sky background comes from a picture provided on Pixabay.

-- The glaring sun comes from a Photoshop brush in a set from Brusheezy.
+- The glaring sun comes from a Photoshop brush from Brusheezy.